PumpkinDays/Modding/README.md

 An ```Array``` is a list of items.

+For now, arrays can only be set as a whole.
+Being able to edit/add/remove individual elements is still in the works.

 Like everything else, each array is meant for <b>a specific type</b> of item.
 For example, ```Town_Data```'s ```Npcs``` array can only contain strings, as denoted by the schema:

 ```javascript